-PATENT ACTIVITY AT TRILATERAL OFFICES
+PATENT ACTIVITY AT THE TRILATERAL OFFICES

 This chapter presents trends in patent application filings and grants at Trilateral Offices.
-These statistics are generally available on a more up-to-date basis than those presented in Chapter 3; most information that appears here covers 2006 as well as the years up to 2005.
-Regarding Europe, statistics are for EPO only and trends in the patent offices of the EPC contracting states are not covered in this chapter.
-Whereas the EPO is indicated from the viewpoint of a Trilateral Office, the EPC contracting states are still also indicated as a bloc from which patent applications are originating.
+These statistics are generally available on a more up-to-date basis than those presented in Chapter 3; most information that appears here covers 2006 and 2007.
+Regarding Europe, statistics are for EPO only.
+Whereas the EPO is indicated from the viewpoint of a Trilateral Office, the EPC contracting states are still also indicated as a bloc of origin.

 The statistics give insight into the work that is carried out at the Trilateral Offices, rather than on numbers of individual patent rights.
-The representations are analogous to those of Figures 3.2 and 3.11 in Chapter 3.
+The representations are analogous to those of figures 3.5, 3.6 and 3.12.

-Demand at Trilateral Offices is demonstrated by counts of numbers of patent applications that were filed.
+Demand at Trilateral Offices is demonstrated by counts of the numbers of patent applications that were filed.
 These counts represent the total of direct national/regional applications filed and PCT applications entering the national/regional phase.

 For granted patents, the statistics involve direct, regional and PCT applications by year of grant.
-The representations here are similar to Fig. 3.9 in Chapter 3, except that for EPC contracting states only the EPO is considered as the granting authority.
+The representations here are similar to Fig. 3.10, except that for EPC contracting states only the EPO is considered as the granting authority.
 Hereinafter "patents granted" will correspond to the number of grant actions (issuances or publications by the Trilateral Offices).